 What to do about food allergies

 There is no cure for food allergies.
-Many children grow out of them, though.
-You can also take some steps to make it easier for you and your child to live with allergies.
+Many children grow out of them though.
+You can also take some steps to make it easier for you and your child to live with food allergies.

 Avoid the food

-It is important to avoid the food.
+It’s important to avoid the food.
 This can be challenging, particularly if eating even tiny amounts causes a reaction.
-It’s also necessary to avoid any foods or cutlery that could have been in contact with the food your child’s allergic to.
+Your child also needs to avoid any foods or cutlery that could have been in contact with the food she’s allergic to.